AmrutaKulkarni01/spellings-quiz/README.md

     -   I tested that all the 4 quiz types are working correctly.
 This includes loading correct images randomly, spellings getting correctly verified and scores getting updated after each submit event.
     -   I tested that the 'backspace', 'Submit' and 'Try Later' buttons are working correctly.
     -   I tested that at the end of each quiz, final score and a message is displayed.
-    -   I tested that when a quiz is not yet selected, clicking on 'alphabet' buttons, 'Submit' button or 'Try Later' button has no effect and a warning is displayed saying 'Please select a quiz'
+    -   I tested that when a quiz is not yet selected, clicking on 'alphabet' buttons, 'Submit' button or 'Try Later' button has no effect and a warning is displayed saying 'Please select a quiz'.
     -   I tested that hovering effect is working on all the buttons.

 ## Bugs